tymyrddin/tymyrddin.github.io/_pages/space.md

     btn_label: "Find"
 ---

-We're currently out in space for learning (Mind you, we only spend time on it when we feel like it) ...
+What we're currently out in space for (Mind you, we only spend time on it when we feel like it)

 {% include feature_row %}